bearstech/wordpress_factory/README.md

 Wordpress factory
 =================

-A factory to prepare, deploy, upgrade your Wordpress
+A factory to prepare, deploy, upgrade your Wordpress.
+Also Docker.

 No more LAMP, XAMP and other strange tools.
 Your Worpdress runs on a Linux, the same used in production, you work with your tool, and deploy as usual.